Automorphisms of the procongruence pants complex: Introduction

 Ivanov (cf.\ \cite{I0} and \cite{I2}) proved that all automorphisms of the extended mapping class group $\G^{\pm}(S)$ are inner for $g(S)\geq 3$ and for $g(S)\geq 2$, $n(S)\geq 1$.
 McCarthy (cf.\ \cite{McCarthy}) showed that this is still true, for $g(S)=2$ and $n(S)=0$, if we restrict to those automorphisms which preserve the set of conjugacy classes of Dehn twists.
 Korkmaz (cf.\ \cite{Korkmaz}) extended Ivanov's result to the case $g(S)=1$, $n(S)\geq 3$ and $g(S)=0$, $n(S)\geq 5$.
 The case $g(S)=1$, $n(S)=2$ was settled by Luo in \cite{Luo}, where he also gave a new proof for all genera.

-The proof of all the above results is based on the study of the \emph{complex of curves} $C(S)$.
+The proof of all the above results is based on the study of the \emph{complex of curves} $C(S)$ .
 This is the abstract simplicial complex of dimension $d(S)-1$ whose simplices are the sets of isotopy classes of essential simple closed curves on $S$ which admit disjoint representatives (such sets are called \emph{multicurves}).
-There is a natural action of the extended mapping class $\G^{\pm}(S)$ on $C(S)$ and the above results are obtained showing that all automorphisms of $C(S)$ are induced by this action.
-In fact, this action corresponds to the inner action of $\G^{\pm}(S)$ on the set of Dehn twists, which are parametrized by the vertices of $C(S)$, and, if we denote by $\Aut^\I(\G^{\pm}(S))$ the group of automorphisms of $\G^{\pm}(S)$ which preserve the set of conjugacy classes of Dehn twists, there is a series of inclusion:
+There is a natural action of the extended mapping class group $\G^{\pm}(S)$ on $C(S)$ and the above results are obtained showing that all automorphisms of $C(S)$ are induced by this action.
+In fact, this action corresponds to the inner action of $\G^{\pm}(S)$ on the set of Dehn twists, which are parametrized by the vertices of $C(S)$, and, if we denote by $\Aut^\I(\G^{\pm}(S))$ the group of automorphisms of $\G^{\pm}(S)$ which preserve the set of conjugacy classes of Dehn twists, there is a series of monomorphisms:

-which are showed to be all isomorphisms for $d(S)>1$ (with the only exception of the case $g(S)=1$ and $n(S)=2$).
-The identity $\Inn(\G^{\pm}(S))=\Aut(\G^{\pm}(S))$ then follows from the fact that all automorphisms of $\G^{\pm}(S)$, for $d(S)>1$, with few low genus exceptions, preserve the set of conjugacy classes of Dehn twists.
+which, for $d(S)>1$, with the only exception of the case $g(S)=1$ and $n(S)=2$, are all shown to be isomorphisms.
+The identity $\Inn(\G^{\pm}(S))=\Aut(\G^{\pm}(S))$ then follows from the fact that all automorphisms of $\G^{\pm}(S)$, for $d(S)>1$, with few low-genus exceptions, preserve the set of conjugacy classes of Dehn twists.